aspose-cells/Aspose.Cells-API-References/english/go-cpp/ChartPoint/GetOnCategoryAxisPointCount/_index.md

 ## GetOnCategoryAxisPointCount function

-Gets the number of the points on category axis after calls Chart.Calculate() method.
-Only applies to area chart.
+Gets the number of the points on the category axis after calling the Chart.Calculate() method.Only applies to area charts.

 ```go